Ripsyd/Prompt-Buddy/PRIVACY.md

 - California Consumer Privacy Act (CCPA) requirements
 - Other applicable privacy regulations

-### Third-Party Compliance
+### Third-Party Compliance & Transparency

-Please note that while Prompt Buddy follows privacy best practices, we cannot control:
+**What Prompt Buddy Controls** ✅
+- Zero data collection from the extension itself
+- Military-grade encryption of any locally stored settings
+- No tracking, analytics, or behavioral monitoring
+- Complete transparency through open-source code

+**What We Cannot Control** ⚠️
-- **Google Chrome's** data collection practices
+- **Google Chrome**: May collect extension usage statistics and browsing data
-- **Chrome Web Store's** analytics and tracking
+- **Chrome Web Store**: Tracks downloads, ratings, and user interactions
+- **OpenAI API**: Processes your prompts according to their data policies
+- **ChatGPT Platform**: May store conversations per their retention policies

+**Recommended Actions** 📋
+- Review [Google's Privacy Policy](https://policies.google.com/privacy) for Chrome data practices
-- **OpenAI's** data handling and storage policies
+- Check [OpenAI's Privacy Policy](https://openai.com/privacy) for API data handling
-- **ChatGPT's** conversation data retention

-We recommend reviewing the privacy policies of these services for complete information about their data practices.
+- Use Chrome's privacy settings to limit data collection if desired
+- Consider using incognito mode for additional privacy

+**Our Commitment** 🛡️
+While we cannot control third-party data practices, Prompt Buddy itself is designed with privacy-by-default principles and collects absolutely no data from your usage.

 ---